 - Empower students with critical college preparatory skills

-- Ensure that all students graduate high school college and career ready
+- Ensure that all students graduate from high school college and career ready

-The Secondary AVID Elective focuses on students in the academic middle who have a desire to go to college and the willingness to work hard.
-These are students capable of completing rigorous curriculum, but need support to achieve success.
-Click here to view a brief video about the AVID College Readiness System.
+The Secondary AVID Elective focuses on students in the academic middle who have a desire to go to college and a willingness to work hard.
+These are students capable of completing a rigorous curriculum but need support to achieve success.
+You can watch a brief video overview of the program and the AVID College Readiness System.

 The AVID curriculum is driven by the WICOR method (Writing, Inquiry, Collaboration, Organization, and Reading).

 AVID is also being implemented in grades 3-5 at Alpha Hart Elementary.
-Click here to learn more about AVID Elementary.
+Learn more about AVID Elementary.

 Where is AVID?

-AVID is implemented in more than 7,000 schools in 47 states across the U.S., plus schools in Department of Defense Education, Canada, and Australia.
-AVID impacts more than 2 million students in grades K–12 and 62 postsecondary institutions.
+AVID is implemented in over 7,000 schools in 47 states across the U.S., plus schools in the Department of Defense Education, Canada, and Australia.
+AVID impacts over 2 million students in grades K–12 and 62 postsecondary institutions.